 - n.
 2 for Chinese citizens (“Marco Polo” contingent).

-The access is also open to graduated students in other degree courses, if they have acquired at least:
+The access is also open to graduate students in other degree courses if they have acquired at least:

 - 15 credits in Business Administration and Management;